- Leipzig are four points off the top.

 6) They go the extra mile

-Leipzig top the Bundesliga's running charts, with their team covering an average of 116.4 kilometres per game.
-That means they have popped up with no fewer than seven goals in the final 15 minutes, after wearing down their opponents.
-Only Leverkusen, Borussia Dortmund and 1.
-FSV Mainz 05 have scored more goals in the same period.
+Leipzig top the Bundesliga's running charts, with their team covering an average of 115.2 kilometres per game, behind Ingolstadt and SC Freiburg only.
+That means they have popped up with no fewer than nine goals in the final 15 minutes after wearing down their opponents.

 7) They have Fantastic Forsberg